-The IMPACTS identifies a baseline, subsequent progress and also any early indicators of regression for some pupils with degenerative conditions.
+The ImPACTS curriculum identifies a baseline, subsequent progress, and any early indicators of regression for some pupils with degenerative conditions.

 We demonstrate achievement for all pupils by a RAG graded recording of engagement to access a given learning target.
-In doing so, the leaders of learning can adapt their teaching as necessary in order to maximize the learning opportunity.
+In doing so, the leaders of learning can adapt their teaching as necessary to maximize the learning opportunity.